Border control: Border zones

 Border zones are areas near borders that have special restrictions on movement.
 Governments may forbid unauthorised entry to or exit from border zones and restrict property ownership in the area.
 The zones function as buffer zones specifically monitored by border patrols in order to prevent unauthorised cross-border travel.
 Border zones enable authorities to detain and prosecute individuals suspected of being or aiding undocumented migrants, smugglers, or spies without necessarily having to prove that the individuals in question actually engaged in the suspected unauthorised activity since, as all unauthorised presence in the area is forbidden, the mere presence of an individual permits authorities to arrest them.
 Border zones between hostile states can be heavily militarised, with minefields, barbed wire, and watchtowers.
 Some border zones are designed to prevent illegal immigration or emigration and do not have many restrictions but may operate checkpoints to check immigration status.
 In most places, a border vista is usually included and/or required.
 In some nations, movement inside a border zone without a licence is an offence and will result in arrest.
 No probable cause is required as mere presence inside the zone is an offence, if it is intentional.
-Even with a licence to enter, photography, making fires, and carrying of firearms and hunting are prohibited.
+Even with a license to enter, photography, making fires, and carrying of firearms and hunting are prohibited.

 Examples of international border zones are the Border Security Zone of Russia and the Finnish border zone on the Finnish–Russian border.
 There are also intra-country zones such as the Cactus Curtain surrounding the Guantanamo Bay Naval Base in Cuba, the Korean Demilitarised Zone along the North Korea-South Korea demarcation line and the Frontier Closed Area in Hong Kong.
 Important historical examples are the Wire of Death set up by the German Empire to control the Belgium–Netherlands border and the Iron Curtain, a set of border zones maintained by the Soviet Union and its satellite states along their borders with Western states.
 One of the most militarised parts was the restricted zone of the inner German border.
 While initially and officially the zone was for border security, eventually it was engineered to prevent escape from the Soviet sphere into the West.
 Ultimately, the Eastern Bloc governments resorted to using lethal countermeasures against those trying to cross the border, such as mined fences and orders to shoot anyone trying to cross into the West.
 The restrictions on building and habitation made the area a "green corridor", today established as the European Green Belt.